GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Never do something halfway.
-If you do it w
+> 🥠 He who laughs last is laughing at you.

 ### Where you can find me